Wang Lijun incident: Background

 Wang Lijun was a police officer from northeastern China.
 Wang became acquainted with Bo Xilai during their time in Liaoning province, when Wang was a local police chief, and Bo was Governor.
 Wang had long built a reputation for himself as a 'gangbuster' in Liaoning law enforcement circles.
 Bo Xilai, an ambitious politician in the elite of the Communist Party, was also the son of Communist revolutionary elder Bo Yibo.
 In 2007, in a party leadership reshuffle, Bo Xilai was transferred from his post as Minister of Commerce in Beijing to become the Communist Party Secretary of Chongqing, an interior megacity with administrative status equivalent to a province.
 Wang followed closely in Bo's footsteps.
 Wang became the police chief of Chongqing and later also vice-mayor.

 It was widely known in Chinese political circles that Bo Xilai took on the party chief job in Chongqing with some reluctance.
-Bo had long been regarded as a political star destined for higher office, and his relocation to Chongqing felt like somewhat of a 'banishment' to many observers.
+Bo had long been considered as a prominent political figure with possibility to climb up the rank further, and his relocation to Chongqing was widely perceived as a de facto demotion.
 Bo, however, spearheaded a large number of populist campaigns in Chongqing, seemingly using the interior megacity as a launchpad for a protracted high-profile campaign to gain support for a seat on the Politburo Standing Committee, the pinnacle of power in mainland Chinese politics.